 What Is a Routing Number?

-How To Find Your Routing Number on a Check
+How To Find Your Bank of America Routing Number Online

 How Is Your Bank Routing Number Used?

-If you have a Bank of America account, there are various reasons you might need to know your bank routing number.
+If you have a Bank of America account, you might need to know your bank routing number for various reasons.
 Here are some of the most common ones:

 - Making online or phone payments